freeradical13/freeradical13.github.io/index.md

 [Cytotoxic T cells][] detect class I MHC molecules along with an antigen on infected cells and a protein called [CD8][] on the helper T cell surface.
 After binding, the cytotoxic T cell secretes proteins such as [Perforin][] and [Granzymes][] that stimulate apoptosis.

+[Vaccines][] are injections of antigens (often without an activated pathogen) which stimulate the primary immune response and confer active immunity.
+[Passive immunity][] is the transfer (or injection) of antibodies which last temporarily.

 ### Heart

 The [heart][] is an organ that pumps blood through the circulatory system.